Accelerated BS to MS in Applied Geospatial Science Program Policy

 Credit hour policies The following policies apply to students in all Accelerated Bachelor’s to Master’s programs.

 - After being accepted into an Accelerated Bachelor’s to Master’s program, students may take up to 12 credit hours of graduate credit while maintaining undergraduate status.

 - Subject to program approval, students may apply a maximum of 12 credit hours to both the bachelor’s and master’s programs.
 However, the ability to apply credit hours to both the undergraduate and graduate degree is influenced by each program’s minimum credit hour requirements (see policy #3).
+Please note, credit hours will only appear once on the Academic transcript.
 Because the Applied Geospatial Sciences MS program includes the state of Ohio minimum of 30 credit hours, very few students will be permitted to dual count courses for both the Bachelor’s degree and Master’s degree.

 - Pre-Master’s students may enroll in 5000 and 6000 level graduate classes (not 7000).

 - All graduate policies pertaining to graduate credit hours, time to degree, and other regulations are also applicable to Accelerated Bachelor’s to Master’s program students.